Media General posts operating profit, shares rise

 Regional newspapers have been struggling as local retail and national advertising remained weak — partly reflecting the economy's broader travails — but a contentious election season is expected to drive up political advertising this year.

-Larger rival Gannett Inc posted a fall in quarterly revenue on Monday, as advertisers shifted spending from newspapers to the digital media.
+Larger rival Gannett Inc (GCI.N) posted a fall in quarterly revenue on Monday, as advertisers shifted spending from newspapers to the digital media.
+[ID:nL2E8FG20K]

 Media General, which has reported a loss in eight of the last nine reported quarters, extended the maturity date of a debt facility last month in return for a partial repayment.